Grant Award for the Disciplines

 - Evidence of high performance fulfilling the first criterion below; student achievements (worth 40%) and three others selected from the following criteria (worth 20% each)

 Strategic plan: The department includes research, innovation, entrepreneurship or creative achievement as a priority in its strategic plan/mission.

-Faculty Leadership: The department faculty members mentor students engaged in research, innovation or creative work, involve students in their own research, create research-intensive courses, and support student public presentation and publication, including department (students, faculty, chair) engagement in the annual Research and Creativity Convention, and faculty serving as reviewers for the Undergraduate Research Journal (URJe).
+Faculty leadership: The department faculty members mentor students engaged in research, innovation or creative work, involve students in their own research, create research-intensive courses, and support student public presentation and publication, including department (students, faculty, chair) engagement in the annual RCC and faculty serving as reviewers for the Undergraduate Research Journal.

 Administration: The department chair provides advocacy for research and creativity activities, and includes faculty mentoring of student scholars in the department’s faculty assessment and promotion criteria.
 The department also allocates resources for supporting research and innovation.

 Research learning outcomes assessment: The department tracks and evaluates student research and/or creativity outcomes.
 Student course goals, assignments and summative assessments include research and/or creativity.

-Community Engagement: The department seeks community partnerships, and seeks opportunities to align its research/creativity/entrepreneurship goals with community needs.
+Community Engagement: The department seeks community partnerships, and seeks opportunities to align its research, creativity, and entrepreneurship goals with community needs.

 Interdisciplinary Connections: The department seeks collaborative connections with other disciplines and promotes interdisciplinary research, innovation, entrepreneurship and creativity activities.